saxenavaibhav/AWS-SAA-C02-Course/README.md

 - Beijing
 - London
 - Paris
+- Mumbai

 AWS can only deploy regions as fast as their planning allows.
 Regions are often not near their customers.
+So AWS offers Edfe locations.

 #### AWS Edge Locations

 Local distribution points.
 Useful for services such as Netflix so they can store data closer to customers for low latency high speed transfers.
+Generally th efuther the data is stored from the customer, higher is the latency.

 If a customer wants to access data stored in Brisbane, they will stream data from the Sydney Region through an Edge Location hosted in Brisbane.
+As they want to stream data from an Edge location closer to them.

 #### AWS Management